Skip to Content

 Lead service line inventory

-In 2023, EWEB completed an inventory of hundreds of randomly-selected service lines to comply with a new rule from the Oregon Health Authority.
+In 2023, EWEB completed a visual inspection of hundreds of randomly-selected service lines to comply with a new rule from the Oregon Health Authority.
 No lead service lines were found.
 This inventory gives us a 95% confidence level that there are no customer-owned lead service lines in our system.
 If your home was built before 1986, you may want to verify the type of piping that you have running from your water meter to and through your home.
 Visit this website for a step-by-step tutorial: https://apps.npr.org/find-lead-pipes-in-your-home/en/#.

 Where can you get additional information